MrLionByte/Farhan-Mahmood/README.md

  Level 1 Security System
-An efficient sensor backed security feeder
+An efficient sensor backed basic security system that can be implimented easly